 Great Employees Are Assets

 Having a bunch of good and bright employees can be both gratifying and stressful.
-It is because efficient employees greatly contribute to the company’s productivity.
-It is stressful at the same time since it would be very disadvantageous if these employees suddenly leave the company.
-Not thinking about keeping these employees, and actually keeping the personnel resources intact with great people, could jeopardize the company’s continued success.
+That's because efficient employees greatly contribute to the company’s overall productivity.
+As a business leader and/or owner, it can be particularly stressful if these employees suddenly leave the company.
+Not thinking of strategies to retain employees, not planning ahead for an easy transition should an employee leave and avoiding searching for future talent could seriously jeopardize the company’s continued success.

 Ideal Employee Requirements

 No one wants to work with lousy employees.
 American business magnate, Warren Buffett, requires his employees to be:

 • Have high integrity and

 • Have at least an intermediate skill in computers

 Yikes!
 Do ALL of your employees meet these four requirements?
 The first three attributes are a given but listen, folks.
 It's not always in a company's best interest to train new employees in the latest computer software and programs.
 That's why it's imperative to continuously scout for new talent, especially those with experience in your given industry.
 Even if they are already employed, they might leave someday for greener pastures considering their talent is of high demand.

 Scouting for Ideal Employees